michaldudzisz/ticket-booking-app/README.md

 from project main directory.

-What does the script do is:
+What the script does is:

 1. Fetching available screenings in given time period.
 2. Fetching available seats for chosen screening.